datapplab/SBGN-ML.files/data/id.mapping/mapping.each.pair/for.use.all/both/README.txt

 2. Protein/gene:
     2.1 pathwayCommons:
-        2.1.1 Map UNIPROT to pathwayCommons Biopax protein ID.
+        2.1.1 Map UNIPROT to pathwayCommons Biopax protein ID (i.e. glyph ID in SBGN-ML files).
-              2.1.1.1 The mapping was extracted from BIOPAX files such as: http://www.pathwaycommons.org/archives/PC2/v10/PathwayCommons10.reactome.BIOPAX.owl.gz pathwayCommons only curated huamn pathways, therefore all the UNIPROT IDs are from human.
+              2.1.1.1 The mapping was extracted from BIOPAX files such as: http://www.pathwaycommons.org/archives/PC3/v10/PathwayCommons10.reactome.BIOPAX.owl.gz pathwayCommons only curated huamn pathways, therefore all the UNIPROT IDs are from human.
               2.1.1.2 We used the ortholog mapping from Reactome to map UNIPROT of other species to UNIPROT of human:
                         The mapping was extracted from https://reactome.org/download/current/UniProt2Reactome_PE_Pathway.txt